iliuyt/nssh/README.md

 ## NSSH

-    NSSH is a SSH Keys Manager for node.js command-line interfaces.It can generate a ssh key and set ssh key config and copy it to a remote host  with one commond,then you can use ssh login with name, no need for passwords.
+    NSSH is a SSH Keys Manager for node.js command-line interfaces.
+    It can generate a ssh key and set ssh key config and copy it to a remote host  with one commond, then you can use ssh login with name, no need for passwords.
     Inspired by TimothyYe/skm , which is written in go language.

 ![image](https://raw.githubusercontent.com/iliuyt/blog/master/lib/images/nssh.gif)